gilch/hissp/docs/macro_tutorial.rst

-Programmers comfortable with C, but unfamiliar with Python, will tend to write C idioms in Python, like using explicit indexes into lists in for loops over a `range`, instead of using the list's iterator directly.
+Programmers comfortable with C, but unfamiliar with Python, will tend to write C idioms in Python, like using explicit indexes into lists in for-loops over a `range`, instead of using the list's iterator directly.
 Their code is said to be *unpythonic*.
 They forgo much of Python's power,